 PM | Summer 6-Week Session II | Click to read more about SEST-6690-20 |

 From demographics to diseases, economies to ecosystems, ships to species, the Arctic is on the move.
 Urbanization, globalization, and the impacts of climate change are activating the simultaneous migrations of species, settlements, and security threats across the Arctic in new and unpredictable ways.
 Arctic port cities are witnessing increased maritime traffic and inflow of migrant labor; rural villages are facing displacement from slow and sudden-onset disasters; sea ice melt and ocean warming are shifting marine species ranges; and terrestrial ecosystems in transition are upending Arctic food webs and introducing southern disease vectors.
 Each of these intersecting mobilities challenge the quality of life, sustainable development, environmental health, and the regional security of the circumpolar north.
 In this course, students will learn about distinct drivers of Arctic migrations, and will analyze their implications for economic, military, cultural, environmental, political, food, health, and energy securities.
 Through case studies, hands-on activities, and guest lectures from leading policymakers and scientists, students, this course will offer an exploration of the many dimensions of security impacted by Arctic migrations.
 The semester will culminate in a tabletop exercise where students will make real time decisions on how to effectively manage the cascading consequences of Arctic climate change - not only in the north but across the globe.
-Because what happens in the Arctic does not stay in the Arctic; it affects us all. |
+Because what happens in the Arctic does not stay in the Arctic; it affects us all.
+Some seats in this course are reserved. |

 |||||